ArkantosC/example-html5/README.md

 # example-html5
-For educational purpose a couple examples about HTML5 and CSS.
+For educational purpose a couple of examples about HTML5 and CSS.

 ## Fork the example-html5 on GitHub